Link Your Mailbox to Apollo

 Why can't I connect my mailbox?

-Amend your settings if your domain is set up under post office protocol (POP/POP3)
+Amend your post office protocol (POP/POP3) settings

 Check with your colleagues